athomasoriginal/com.betweentwoparens/src/pages/blog-posts/005-deploy-clojurescript-on-nginx.md

 3. use `ClojureScript` for our static website
 4. use [docker](https://www.docker.com/) to make the deploy consistent and predictable

-<aside class="blog-post__note">We are using <code class="gatsby-code-text">Nginx</code> because as far as webservers go it's easy to setup, configure and find documentation for.
+<aside class="blog-content__note">We are using <code class="gatsby-code-text">Nginx</code> because as far as webservers go it's easy to setup, configure and find documentation for.
 Finally, because it's ready to use you can use this solution in your workplace today to quickly deploy static documentation or a prototype app.</aside>

 ## Housekeeping